isl/x3mlMapper/README.md

 x3mlMapper is a webapp providing a single RESTful web services method to use [x3ml](https://github.com/delving/x3ml "x3ml") engine on xml input source files.

 ## Build - Deploy - Run
+This project is a Maven project, providing all the libs in pom.xml.
-Folders src, web and lib contain all the files needed to build the web app and create a war file.
+Folder src contains all the files needed to build the web app and create a war file.
 You may use any application server that supports war files.
 (Has been tested with Apache Tomcat versions 5,6,7,8).

 ## Configuration